 Veterinarians island-wide are now offering reduced-rate sterilization surgeries in partnership with the City & County of Honolulu.
 Learn more in our Neuter Now brochure.

 EBT cardholders may purchase certificates for a reduced rate of $20.
 EBT Neuter Now certificates must be purchased in person at Satellite City Halls or the Hawaiian Humane Society.
-Please bring your ID and your EBT card with you.
+Bring your ID and your EBT card with you.

 |$40||for male cat|

 |$125||for male dog|

 |$150||for female dog|

 |$20||for any cat or dog for EBT cardholders|

 • Sterilization surgery